Mask of Tutankhamun: Design and composition

 The mask is 54 cm tall, 39.3 cm wide and 49 cm deep.
-It is fashioned from two layers of high-karat gold, varying from 1.5–3 mm in thickness, and weighing 10.23 kg.
-X-ray crystallography conducted in 2007 revealed that the mask is primarily made of copper-alloyed 23 karat gold to facilitate the cold working used to shape the mask.
+It is fashioned from two layers of fine gold, varying from 1.5–3 mm in thickness, and weighing 10.23 kg.
+X-ray crystallography conducted in 2007 revealed that the mask is primarily made of 23 karat gold, alloyed with copper to facilitate the cold working used to shape the mask.
 The surface of the mask is covered in a very thin layer (approximately 30 nanometres) of two different alloys of gold: a lighter 18.4 karat shade for the face and neck, and 22.5 karat gold for the rest of the mask.

 The face represents the pharaoh's standard image, and the same image was found by excavators elsewhere in the tomb, in particular in the guardian statues.
-He wears a nemes headcloth, topped by the royal insignia of a cobra (Wadjet, viewer’s right) and vulture (Nekhbet, viewer’s left), symbolising Tutankhamun's rule of both Lower Egypt and Upper Egypt respectively.
+He wears a nemes headcloth, topped by the royal insignia of a cobra (Wadjet, viewer's right) and vulture (Nekhbet, viewer's left), symbolising Tutankhamun's rule of both Lower Egypt and Upper Egypt respectively.
 The blue stripes on the headcloth are glass.

 The ears are pierced to hold earrings, a feature that appears to have been reserved for queens and children in almost all surviving ancient Egyptian works of art.
 However, the Egyptologist Zahi Hawass, a former Egyptian Minister of Antiquities, told Al-Monitor that the "theory about the ear piercing is unfounded because all the 18th Dynasty's rulers wore earrings during their period of rule."

 The mask is inlaid with coloured glass and gemstones, including lapis lazuli (the eye surrounds and eyebrows), quartz (the eyes), obsidian (the pupils), carnelian, amazonite, turquoise, and faience.

 Beard

 When it was discovered in 1925, the 2.5 kg narrow gold beard, inlaid with blue glass, giving it a plaited effect, had become separated from the mask, but it was reattached to the chin using a wooden dowel in 1944.

 In August 2014, the beard accidentally became detached from the mask when it was taken out of its display case for cleaning.
 The museum workers responsible used quick-drying epoxy in an attempt to fix it, leaving the beard off-center.
-The damage was noticed in January 2015 and has been repaired by a German-Egyptian team who reattached it using beeswax, a natural material used by the ancient Egyptians.
+The damage was noticed in January 2015 and has been repaired by a German–Egyptian team who reattached it using beeswax, a natural material used by the ancient Egyptians.

 In January 2016, it was announced that eight employees of the Egyptian Museum were fined and faced discipline for allegedly ignoring scientific and professional methods of restoration and causing permanent damage to the mask.
 A former director of the museum and a former director of restoration were among those facing discipline.